U.S. EIGHTH AIR FORCE ACTIVATED

 Boeing B-17E Flying Fortress in flightConsolidated B-24D Liberators in flight formation

 Left: Boeing B-17E Flying Fortress in flight.
 A total of 12,731 Flying Fortresses were built between 1935 and 1945.
 B‑17s flew with the U.S., British, and Soviet air forces.
 The German Luftwaffe even flew a dozen captured ones.
-B‑17s were armed with thirteen .50 caliber (12.7mm) M2 Browning machine guns in eight positions.
-Depending on the distance of the mission, a B‑17 could carry between 4,000 and 8,000 lb of bombs.
+B‑17s were armed with 13 .50 caliber/12.7 mm M2 Browning machine guns in 8 positions.
+Depending on the distance of the mission, a B‑17 could carry between 4,000 and 8,000 lb/1.8 and 3.6 metric tons of bombs.
 More bombs were dropped by B‑17s than by any other U.S. aircraft in World War II.
 Of the 1.5 million metric tons of bombs dropped on Nazi Germany and its occupied territories by U.S. aircraft, 640,000 tons were dropped from B‑17s.

 Right: Consolidated B-24D Liberators of the 93rd Bomb Group in flight formation.
 A total of 18,482 B‑24 Liberators were built by September 1945.
-The B‑24 was armed with ten .50 caliber M2 Browning machine guns in four turrets and two waist positions.
-Depending on the distance of the mission, the B‑24 could carry between 5,000 and 8,000 lb of bombs.
-It was faster, had longer range, and could carry a ton more bombs than the B‑17, but Liberators formed only about one-third of the heavy bomber strength of the U.S. Eighth Air Force.
+The B‑24 was armed with ten .50 caliber/12.7 mm M2 Browning machine guns in 4 turrets and 2 waist positions.
+Depending on the distance of the mission, the B‑24 could carry between 5,000 and 8,000 lb/2.5 and 3.6 metric tons of bombs.
+It was faster, had longer range, and could carry a ton more bombs than the B‑17, but Liberators formed only about one‑third of the heavy bomber strength of the U.S. Eighth Air Force.
 Flying from bases in England, thousands of B‑24s dropped hundreds of thousands of tons of high-explosive and incendiary bombs on German military and industrial targets.
 Liberators were also credited in full or in part with 93 U‑boat sinkings.

 Republic P-47 ThunderboltNorth American P-51 Mustang

 Left: The first U.S. fighter plane that would be used most extensively over the skies of Europe was the Republic P‑47 Thunderbolt in 1943.
 Nicknamed “the Jug” because of its profile to a milk bottle of the time, it was joined in the sky in 1944 by the North American P‑51 Mustang.
 Republic built 15,660 P‑47 Thunderbolts.
-The fighter was heavily armed with eight .50 caliber machine guns, four per wing.
+The fighter was heavily armed with 8 .50 caliber/12.7 mm machine guns, 4 per wing.
 Powered by a Pratt & Whitney R‑2800 Double Wasp engine, it was very effective as a short-to-medium range escort fighter in high-altitude air-to-air combat.
-The P‑47s of the 56th Fighter Group had more air-to-air kills than any other fighter group in the Eighth Air Force, and recorded the second-highest number of air-to-air kills of any USAAF fighter group.
+The P‑47s of the 56th Fighter Group had more air-to-air kills than any other fighter group in the Eighth Air Force and recorded the second-highest number of air-to-air kills of any USAAF fighter group.
 The 56th also claimed 311 enemy fighters destroyed on the ground.

-Right: “The Bottisham Four,” a famous photo showing four U.S. Army Air Forces North American P‑51 Mustang fighters from the 375th Fighter Squadron, 361st Fighter Group, from RAF Bottisham, Cambridgeshire, in flight on July 26, 1944.
+Right: “The Bottisham Four,” a famous photo showing 4 U.S. Army Air Forces North American P‑51 Mustang fighters from the 375th Fighter Squadron, 361st Fighter Group, from RAF Bottisham, Cambridgeshire, in flight on July 26, 1944.
 North American built more than 15,000 of these P‑51s.
-Powered by a Packard V‑1650‑7 liquid-cooled supercharged V‑12, 1,490‑hp engine, the P‑51 was armed with six .50 caliber machine guns, bombs, and rockets.
+Powered by a Packard V‑1650‑7 liquid-cooled supercharged V‑12, 1,490‑hp engine (a license-built version of the British Rolls-Royce Merlin 66 engine), the P‑51 was armed with 6 .50 caliber/12.7 mm machine guns, bombs, and rockets.
+Conceived originally as a dive bomber, the P‑51 Mustang was perhaps the finest American fighter plane of World War II.
+With an external drop tank attached to its belly, it became a long-range fighter escort.
 The Royal Air Force also flew squadrons of P‑51 long-range fighters, which along with their iconic Supermarine Spitfires provided escort for Eighth Air Force bomber formations over Europe.
-As many as 1,000 fighters accompanied upwards of 2,000 four-engine bombers on a single mission to multiple targets in the last year of the war.
+As many as 1,000 fighters accompanied upwards of 2,000 4‑engine bombers on a single mission to multiple targets in the last year of the war.

 NBC News Documentary: “Eighth Air Force—All the Fine Young Men”